Adam is known for his thoughtfulness, honesty and plain-speaking style.

-Adam's past appointments have included Governor of the Museum of London, Trustee of the Museum of London Docklands, and director of Policy Exchange (a centre-right think tank).
+Adam's past appointments have included Governor of the Museum of London, Trustee of the Museum of London Docklands, and director of the think-tank Policy Exchange.

 As Patron of Berkshire Young Enterprise, Adam is keen to encourage teenagers, especially those from disadvantaged backgrounds, to recognise and develop their business skills as early as possible.